silx-kit/pyFAI/doc/source/project.rst

 ..

    export http_proxy=http://proxy.site.org:3128

+Especially at ESRF, the configuration of the network proxy can be obtained by phoning on the hotline: 24-24.

 PyFAI comes with 30 test-suites (172 tests in total) representing a coverage of 67%.
 This ensures both non regression over time and ease the distribution under different platforms: